ArnolFokam/leetcode-lab/container_with_most_water/Container With Most Water.md

 #two-pointers

-- A brute-force solution would be to consitder all the possible combinations of bar, calculate the bar area and get the max area.
+- A brute-force solution would be to consider all the possible combinations of bars, calculate the bar area and get the max area.
 - However, this solution is $O(n^2)$ and a more effiecient solution exist that uses two pointers
 - We want to find the bars the gives the maximum area.
 - The area is calculated as: